tomfmz/smart3irrigation/README.md

 ```
 If your branch name appears in the list, then everything was successful.
 You have now created a branch off of the .

-**NOTE: DO NOT PUSH TO THE MASTER BRANCH UNLESS YOU KNOW WHAT YOU'RE DOING!!!** Always push to your development branch first.
+**NOTE: DO NOT PUSH TO THE MAIN BRANCH UNLESS YOU KNOW WHAT YOU'RE DOING!!!** Always push to your development branch first.
 A merge can be done by the maintainer at a later date.

 ### Version Control